mmmorris1975/aws-key-rotator/README.md

 PROMPT_COMMAND=do_prompt_command
 ```
-   2. Re-source $HOME/.bashrc to enable the PROMPT_COMMAND logic (`source ~/.bashrc`)
+   b.
+Re-source $HOME/.bashrc to enable the PROMPT_COMMAND logic (`source ~/.bashrc`)

 #### ZSH specific steps:
-   1. Configure ZSH PROMPT_COMMAND by editing $HOME/.zprofile and adding this snippet at the end of the file
+   a.
+Configure ZSH PROMPT_COMMAND by editing $HOME/.zprofile and adding this snippet at the end of the file
 ```
 function do_prompt_command {
   # Add any commands want executed each time before the PS1 prompt is displayed here